Noise Levels in North Image, Vancouver, WA | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of North Image

 Average noise levels for North Image residents, grouped by direction from the center of North Image.
-Western North Image carries the highest population-weighted average; Eastern North Image carries the lowest.
-Just 14% of residents in Eastern North Image live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Western North Image.
+The highest population-weighted average is in northwestern North Image; the lowest is in northeastern North Image, where just 11% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Quiet office